astrodbtoolkit/astrodb_utils/docs/index.rst

 ==================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
-   :caption: Getting started
+   :caption: Using with an existing database

-   pages/getting_started/index.rst
+   pages/using_existing_db/index.rst

 .. toctree::